yousefelassal/quote-cron/README.md

 > Kind words can be short and easy to speak, but their echoes are truly endless.

 > Formula for success: under promise and over deliver.

+> Experience is not what happens to you; it's what you do with what happens to you.